ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

 ------------------------------------

-Describes the parameters for the simulation of the trajectory of a reaction diffusion system
+Describes the parameters for the simulation of the trajectory of a reaction-diffusion system

-"system" :
+"system":
 ^^^^^^^^^^

-the reaction diffusion system to be simulated.
+the reaction-diffusion system to be simulated.

 * dictionary describing the system.

-* path to a JSON file containging sucha dictionary.
+* path to a JSON file containging such a dictionary.

-"t_sample" :
+"t_sample":
 ^^^^^^^^^^^^

 times at which the algorithm should try to sample the system, if sampling_policy = "on_t_sample".

-* unit array dictionnary
+* unit array dictionary

 * array

-"time_step" :
+"time_step":
 ^^^^^^^^^^^^^

-in-simulation time step to be used by the algorithm (if the algorithm accept it).
+in-simulation time step to be used by the algorithm (if the algorithm accepts it).

 * number (ie. 1),
   interpreted as a UnitValue (time)